kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 THE dawn of May 25th found us up and abroad.
-The thermometer stood at 15° F. On the evening before veils of mist and cloud-curtains had so shrouded the landscape that we had not m the least realized the incredible spectacle of glaciers and mountains which now stood revealed in the pale light of morning.
+The thermometer stood at 15° F. On the evening before veils of mist and cloud-curtains had so shrouded the landscape that we had not in the least realized the incredible spectacle of glaciers and mountains which now stood revealed in the pale light of morning.
 The air was perfectly still and just lightly dimmed. like a crystal breathed upon, yet clear enough to show every detail of the marvellous scene.^[^1301]^